ChiefGokhlayeh/textidote-action/README.md

 ## Contributing

 Please raise an issue if you encounter any troubles related to this action.
 Pull requests are always welcome.
-This is a hobby project after all.
+Remember, this is a hobby project.

-Contributors in alphabetical order:

--   Andreas Baulig

 ## Alternatives